-For many, the value having a website brings may be questionable.
+For a few, the value having a website brings may be questionable.
 Corner markets, concessionaires or other businesses that rely solely on foot traffic might argue that marketing online will have little impact.
 That may be true, although making your business available online may uncover opportunities that may not be obvious through daily operations.

 However, let’s focus instead on what’s “in between.”
 These are businesses that may have been around a long time, or are so small and specialized that the Internet simply isn’t part of their mix.
 They may not have a website at all, or they may have one that’s old and neglected.
 For these, it is essential to assess whether there could be missed opportunities for growth and attracting new customers.

 To find out, let’s do a brief assessment.
 Begin with a look at your competitors.
 What do they do that you might not be?
 How competitive is your market?
 Are you a leader or an underdog?
 How do your top competitors attract customers?
 Are you able to compete?

 In the old days of phone directory advertising, a general rule was that you had to have an ad at least as big as your competitors in order to compete.
 Today, an entire generation has grown up without once flipping through the Yellow Pages.
 Surprisingly, they still exist in most markets.